LogicalOutcomes/KoNote/README.md

 2. Open repo: `cd konote`
 3. Run `npm install`
 4. Run `grunt build`
-5. 'Konote-builds' folder is created beside the repo directory with tasy goodness inside!
+5. 'Konote-builds' folder is created beside the repo directory: tasty goodness inside!

-On OSX: Mount DMG and drag KoNote to Applications
+- On OSX: Mount DMG and drag KoNote to Applications
-On Windows: Unzip and run KoNote.exe
+- On Windows: Unzip and run KoNote.exe

 #### by GUI